-- Purpose or objectives of the study - Dependent and independent variables - Expected results - References for at least two related research articles - Provisions to ensure confidentiality of data - Contact information of the researcher should the student have further questions about the study - Contact information for the Director of the Office of Research Ethics should the student wish to learn more about the general ethical issues surrounding research with human participants, or specific questions or concerns about the study in which s/he participated.
+- Purpose or objectives of the study - Dependent and independent variables - Expected results - References for at least two related research articles - Provisions to ensure confidentiality of data - Contact information of the researcher should the student have further questions about the study - Contact information for the Director of Ethics in the Office of Research Ethics should the student wish to learn more about the general ethical issues surrounding research with human participants, or specific questions or concerns about the study in which s/he participated.

-Participation in LAB studies is worth 0.5 participation credits (grade percentage points) for each 30-minutes of participation.
-Participation in ONLINE studies is worth .25 credits for each 15-minutes of participation.
+Participation in remotely operated (replaces in-lab) studies has increment values of 0.5 participation credits (grade percentage points) for each 30-minutes of participation.
+Participation in ONLINE studies is worth .25 credits for each 15minutes of participation.
 Researchers will record student's participation and at the end of the term the REG Coordinator will provide the course instructor with a credit report of the total credits earned by each student.